janaSunrise/AIML-discord-chatter-bot/README.md

 # AIML Mr. Chatter bot

-A chatbot built using AIML module and Intent datasets
+> An intelligent chatbot built using AIML module and Intent datasets.